metoppv/improver/doc/source/metadata/Introduction.rst

 Time coordinate variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-At present, most parameters have 2 time coordinate variables, ``time`` and ``blend_time``, with a further variable providing the bounds of the time step for parameters where this information is required.
+At present, most parameters have two time coordinate variables, ``time`` and ``blend_time``, with a further variable providing the bounds of the time step for parameters where this information is required.